 For a gluon to act as a vector-boson its spin must be +1 or -1.
-If two single gluons meet and merge, their spins add up to 0 (opposite spins, 2 possibilities and ) or +2 or -2 (aligned spins, also 2 possibilities and ) which is not possible when the gluon has to stay a gluon.
-And the quark has to end up with spin +1/2 or spin -1/2, so nor can a spin2-glu2on nor a spin-2-glu2on be absorbed by a quark.
+If two single gluons meet and form a glu2on, their spins add up to 0 (opposite spins and ) or +2 or -2 (aligned spins and ) which is not possible when the glu2on has to stay a gluon.
+Nor can a spin+2 glu2on or a spin-2 glu2on be absorbed by a quark since the quark has to end up with spin +1/2 or spin -1/2.

-To get rid of extra spin or shortage of spin an extra particle can be added to the interaction.
-The actual Feynman diagram then in fact shifts to a different diagram that depicts another possibility.
-Apart from that, a quark-to-meet to scatter along (to convey a +1 orbital impulse momentum to a spin -1/2 quark, or convey a -1 orbital impulse momentum if the quark happens to have a +1/2 spin - but what if that wasnít the suitable impulse momentum the glu2on needs to convey) is not always available in time.
-And if the glu2on becomes absorbed by the quark, the merging has not been accomplished - there hasnít been no merging.
+To get rid of extra spin an extra particle can be added to the interaction: a quark-to-meet to scatter along, or a third gluon.
+The actual Feynman diagram then shifts to a different diagram that depicts another possibility.
+Our glu2on with excess spin can convey a +1 spin to a spin -1/2 quark, or a -1 spin if the quark happens to have a +1/2 spin.
+However, such a quark is not always available in time.
 And if they meet a third gluon we encounter the next situation: can 3 gluons change into 1 gluon easily, N going 3 --> 1?

 This means a building block of QCD, the emission or absorption of gluons by gluons, is not an easy process.
-Relative to the color-unit of time, 10 exp -23 seconds, it will be a rather slow process with low abundance.
+Relative to the color-unit of time, 10^-23 seconds, it will be a rather slow process with low abundance.

-In the previous page we allowed the creation of glu2ons and glue2balls.
-Spin1-glu2ons or spin1-glue2balls are difficult to create.
+So spin1 glu2ons or spin1 glue2balls are difficult to create.
 Should we leave them out of count?

 Can 3 gluons change into 1 gluon easily, N going 3 --> 1?

-Mark the striking resemblance of this situation with 8 gluons from which 2 are the energetic more expensive glueballs.
-Is it possible a mismatch has taken place here?
-The accepted 8 gluon-states being composites of gluons?
+Mark the resemblance of this situation with the 8 gluons in the Standard Model, from which 2 are white gluons, the energetic more expensive glueballs.

-When the energy is sufficient for 3 gluons to come to existence and the actual reaction is unobserved then the reaction sets off as a superposition of all possible ways it can happen up to 3 gluons participating.
+When the energy is sufficient for 3 gluons to come to existence and the actual reaction is unobserved then the reaction in which the 3 gluons are created, sets off as a superposition of all possible ways it can happen.
 And then the 3-gluon-reaction outnumbers the 2-, 1- and 0-gluon-reactions together by 186 - 58 - 13 - 1 = 186 - 72 = 114.
 Consider 186 + 58 + 13 + 1 = 258 and regard 86, 172, 258.
 The number of 3-gluon-reactions is more than 2/3 of the other reactions together.

-There is the notorious ďspin-puzzleĒ stating the spin of the proton can only for 30 % be attributed to the spin of the quarks.
+There is the notorious spin-puzzle stating the spin of the proton can only for 30 % be attributed to the spin of the quarks.

 So 3 --> 1 is easy while 2 --> 1 is slower and less frequently.
 A gluon will split in rather 3 than 2 gluons (a gluon will rather emit 2 gluons than 1).
 Merging of 3 gluons is more abundant than the merging of 2 gluons (a gluon will rather absorb 2 gluons than 1).